cometa/device-sdk/linux/README.md

 To enable additional debugging, uncomment the `DEBUG` in the Makefile.

-To enable SSL, uncomment the `USE_SSL` literal definition in `Makefile` and copy the `rootcert.pem` CA root certificate used in the server in the same directory as the samples.
+To enable SSL, uncomment the `WITH_SSL` literal definition in `Makefile` and copy the `rootcert.pem` CA root certificate used in the server in the same directory as the samples.

 Samples
 -------